MDST3712 — Spring, 2025; meets T/R 9:30am – 10:45am

 Many forms of media are centered around story, narrative, and world-building.
 In recent years, however, some media have introduced new and interesting ways for narratives to involve play — through making choices that direct the story, allowing audiences to meaningfully interact with the story, and otherwise make storytelling “interactive.”
 In this course, we will engage with interactive storytelling in media, through a focus on popular playful media — digital games, role-playing, board and card games, and interactive storytelling media of other forms.

 This course will begin with a dive into relevant academic scholarship and will quickly move into being primarily focused on game design.
-Students will play and prototype at least four different interactive narrative experiences over the course of the term across multiple platforms potentially including Twine (text-based interactive fiction), Inform (text-based interactive fiction), Bitsy (simple two-dimensional game spaces), along with role-playing and board/card game design.
-Students will encounter a number of ways that storytelling has been made interactive through mobile and console video games, alternate reality games, tabletop “story games,” and through interactive experiences in media streaming platforms (Netflix, in particular).
+Students will play and prototype several different interactive narrative experiences over the course of the term across multiple platforms potentially including several digital platforms: Twine (text-based interactive fiction), Inform (text-based interactive fiction), Bitsy (simple two-dimensional game spaces).
+The bulk of the course will be focused, however, on role-playing and board/card games as vehicles for exploring interactive narrative.

-This course will not require any books for you to purchase, but you will be required to have regular access to the internet for all instruction, you will need to have the ability to play several games over the term (from a list we’ll negotiate in class, at least partially dependent on what hardware you have available to you), and you’ll need to have access to a Netflix account for about one week’s time.
+This course will not require any books for you to purchase, but you will be required to have regular access to the internet for all instruction, you will need to have the ability to play several games over the term (from a list we’ll negotiate in class, at least partially dependent on what hardware you have available to you).

-We will design digital games, but largely be playing non-digital games in the course.
+Students will design at least one digital game each, but will largely be exploring non-digital games in the course.
 Some of these will likely include:

 Amazon.com: Sherlock Holmes Consulting Detective - The Thames Murders & Other Cases Board Game | Mystery Game for Teens and Adults | Ages 14+ | 1-8 Players | Average Playtime 90 Min. |